Dmitri-Sintsov/django-jinja-knockout/docs/viewmodels.rst

 However, it does not provide much advantage over performing ``jQuery.prepend()`` and instantiating ``BootstrapDialog()`` manually, while losing some of their flexibility.
 Then why all of that?

-Because you rarely are going to execute viewmodels from client-side directly.
+Because one rarely are going to execute viewmodels from client-side directly.
 It's not the key point of their introduction.
 They are most useful as foundation of interaction between server-side Django and client-side Javascript via AJAX request / response and in few other special cases.